NelKG/nels-yoga/README.md

 Nels Yoga is a website that is website that allows for her clients to look at:

-1. the times of classes available
+1. The times of classes available
-2. the type of classes and book a class at a time that is available and that suits a client
+2. The type of classes and book a class at a time that is available and that suits a client
 3. Key information on the site
-4. Nels philisophy
+4. Nell's philisophy
 5. How to contact her
-6. the dates and times of classes
+6. The dates and times of classes
-7. how to book for a class
+7. How to book for a class
-8. social media links to facebook, youtube and Instagram
+8. Social media links to facebook, youtube and Instagram
-9. the location of the classes
+9. The location of the classes

 ### Client Goals